PBRT/timgur/README.md

 ## External Libs

 I used Stylus and Stylus export loader as a CSS preprocessor.
 It enable me to have a common JS/CSS UI Kit.
 I used react router for handling the two differents road with [Redux Simple Router](https://github.com/rackt/redux-simple-router).
 VelocityJS is here for providing the best animation API ever.
+React motion is used simply for handling the route transition.